 Best Paints For Laminate Cabinets

-The enamel can be used to update and refurbish cabinets, trim, crown molding, and furniture.
+The enamel can update and refurbish cabinets, trim, crown molding, and furniture.
 INSL-X comes in either a standard quart or gallon size.

 The Chalked Ultra Matte Paint from Rust-Oleum can be used on both cabinetry and furniture to create a truly vintage look.
 It can also be applied on a variety of other interior surfaces, making this a truly versatile choice.